Category filters can help you narrow down search results

 Understanding the condition form

-Warning timer | Insert a time frame (in minutes) after the warning state triggers |
+Warning timer field: Insert a time frame after which the warning alert should trigger.

-Critical timer | Insert a time frame (in minutes) after the critical state triggers |
+Critical timer field: Insert a time frame after which the critical alert should trigger.

 Understanding the monitored fields